hpcugent/vsc_user_docs/mkdocs/docs/HPC/infrastructure.md

 The Stevin computing infrastructure consists of several Tier2 clusters which are hosted in the S10 datacenter of Ghent University.

-This infrastructure is co-financed by FWO and Department of Economy, Science and Innovation (EWI).
+This infrastructure is co-financed by FWO and the Flemish Government.

 ## Tier-2 login nodes